 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Snowflake Inc. (SNOW) and Domo, Inc. (DOMO) based on recent data.
+The following table outlines the strengths and weaknesses of Snowflake Inc. (SNOW) and Domo, Inc. (DOMO) based on the most recent data.

 |---|---|---|